 - 600ml coke – 16 teaspoons

 The Everyday Health Survey: sugar-sweetened beverages was conducted in July, 2018 by Cancer Council Queensland and Heart Foundation.
 The aim of this survey was to assess support for proposed regulations to reduce sugar-sweetened beverage consumption.
+View the results or read the report on sugar-sweetened beverages.

-Stay tuned for more findings from the Everyday Health Survey to be released at a later date.
 For more information about sugar-sweetened beverages, visit Rethink Sugary Drink.

 Smoke-free Places Survey Queensland